 Help for Student Stress

-The statistics on college student stress reveal that stress is a common problem.
+The statistics on college student stress reveal that stress is a common problem for both men and women.
 If you or someone you know is experiencing an overwhelming amount of stress, it is important to seek out help immediately.
 Prolonged stress has negative physical and mental health consequences.